 Now that you’ve decided on what product you want to sell and who you’re going to buy it from, it’s time to make everything official and legal!
 Yes, that means taking the step to becoming a real online business.

-So you’ve got all the ingredients ready to launch your online business, now you just need to make everything official.
-Every country has different requirements when it comes to setting up a business, so it’s always a good idea to speak to an accountant to get professional advice.
+So you’ve got all the ingredients to launch your online business, now you just need to make everything official.
+Every country has different requirements when it comes to setting up a business, so it’s always a good idea to speak to an accountant or lawyer to get professional advice.

 However, to make sure you’re getting started on the right foot, here are the four main things you need to consider when setting up your business.

 Make sure it’s something you feel comfortable broadcasting via your social channels as well as in person.
 For example, don’t name your business “Miss Kay’s Underwear Store” even if you’re selling underwear.
 Who’s going to want to share (or even click on) a store’s social page if they think it’s a joke?
 Make sure your business name is on-brand.
 Even better, choose something original so that the .com domain name is still available.

 Business regulations are different across countries and, in the United States, they vary from city to city and state to state.
 A simple Google search of your country and city will tell you whether you need to register your business in order to operate legally.